Plugging the holes: AFC East

-To read more about the biggest remaining roster issues for every AFC East team, you must be an ESPN Insider.
+To read the rest of Football Outsiders' analysis of the Buffalo Bills, plus the biggest remaining questions for every team in the AFC East, you must be an ESPN Insider.